Website icon Xpert.Digital

 • Detection of particles, notches and holes

-• Speed -optimized camera heads
+• Speed-optimized camera heads

 Reflow control and process automation

-Collaborative robotics (cobots) in electronics production
+Collaborative robotics (cobots) in electronics manufacturing

 Areas of application and advantages